 The vast volume of wine made in Australia is made from just a handful of varieties.
 Here is a description of some of the more interesting wines made from other varieties.

 The Vinodiversity site is about less common (aka alternative) grape varieties used commercially in Australia.

-I have excluded Cabernet Sauvignon, Chardonnay, Merlot, Pinot noir, Riesling, Sauvignon blanc, Semillon and Shiraz from discussion Vinodiversity.
+I have excluded the common varieties, Cabernet Sauvignon, Chardonnay, Grenache, Merlot, Pinot noir, Riesling, Sauvignon blanc, Semillon and Shiraz from discussion Vinodiversity.
 If you want information about wines made from these then you'll have to look elsewhere.
 Covering the 140+ listed is more than enough for me ... and think of all the tasting I have to do.

-The decision about which to include, and which to exclude is necessarily subjective.
-It reflects the bias and experience of the selector, but I have included a few varieties which are rapidly becoming mainstream in Australia.
+The decision about which varieties to include, and which to exclude is necessarily subjective.
+It reflects the bias and experience of the selector, but I have included a few varieties, such as Tempranillo and Sangiovese which are rapidly becoming mainstream in Australia.

-My aim is to stimulate your interest in new varieties, rather than provide a complete encyclopedia.
+My aim is to stimulate your interest in new varieties, rather than provide a complete encyclopaedia.